datahub-project/datahub/docs/CONTRIBUTING.md

 ## Reporting issues

-We use GitHub issues to track bug reports, feature requests, and submitting pull requests.
+We use GitHub issues to track bug reports and submitting pull requests.

 If you find a bug: